Indiana State Treasurer

 The Indiana Treasurer of State is a constitutional and elected office in the executive branch of the government of Indiana.
 The treasurer is responsible for managing the finances of the U.S. state of Indiana.
 The position was filled by appointment from 1816 until the adoption of the new Constitution of Indiana in 1851, which made the position filled by election.
-As of 2018, there have been fifty-five treasurers.
+As of 2023, there have been fifty-five treasurers.
 The incumbent is Republican Dan Elliott who has served in the position since January 9, 2023.

 Term limits and qualification

 The Indiana State Treasurer is a constitutional office first established in the 1816 Constitution of Indiana, and was made largely to mirror the position of the treasurer during Indiana's territorial period.
 Between 1816 and until 1851, the treasurer was nominated by the governor and confirmed by the state senate.
 With adoption of the current constitution in 1851 the treasurer's office was filled by a public statewide election every four years.

 Treasurers take office on February 10 following their election and hold office for four years.
 Should they resign, be impeached, or die in office the governor has the power to appoint a temporary treasurer to serve until the next general election.
 The new treasurer, either appointed to elected may only complete the term of the previous treasurer, not serve a new four-year term.
 A treasurer may be elected to consecutive terms, but may serve no more than eight years in any twelve-year period.
-As of 2007, the salary for the treasurer is $66,000 annually.